 Save money by packing picnics

-As we crossed through our first mountain passes from Pikes National Forest, we were stunned as we came around a turn to the view of the snow capped peaks that are part of San Isabel National forest.
+As we crossed through our first mountain passes from Pikes National Forest, we came around a turn to the view of the snow capped peaks that are part of San Isabel National forest.
 Then, as we passed through those peaks into the valley where Buena Vista is located, we were greeted with even more impressive views.
-Apparently this was just about how the whole trip was going to go – one marvel after another.
+This was about how the whole trip was going to go – one marvel after another.

 Consider doing some whitewater rafting

 Driving into the valley toward Buena Vista, we came across the Arkansas River.
 Our rivers on the east coast are lazy and warm.
-The rivers in Colorado, we came to learn, move fast and cold.
+The rivers in Colorado, are fast and cold.
 Supplied with fresh melted snow, and brown with the sediment picked up while traveling quickly through the mountains, these rivers make for exciting rafting and kayaking.